thiagokokada/twenty-twenty-twenty/README.md

 In macOS just run `TwentyTwentyTwenty_<arch>.app`.

+> [!WARNING]
+> The releases available for macOS are signed with the adhoc certificate.
+They
+> work in my build machine, but I am not sure if they work if downloaded from
+> internet to another macOS machine.
+Of course, you can always build the code
+> yourself and it should work.

 > [!TIP]
 > Configure the notification type in "System Settings" -> "Notifications" ->
 > "TwentyTwentyTwenty" to use "Alerts".
 This will result in the notification to